Sparse Control of Quantum Systems: Cost functionals and functional analytic setting

 Note that the operator $B^*$ depends on the Hilbert space structure of $\mc U$, see examples below.
 Since $B^*$ appears in the optimality system, the freedom to choose $\mc U$ can be used to generate nice optimal controls.

 All spaces --- possibly containing complex valued objects --- are equipped with a real Banach or Hilbert space structure.
-That is, linear always means $\R$-linear and the scalar product is real-valued and $\R$-bilinear.
+For complex spaces this amounts to always using the real part of the scalar product, i.e.\ we take $\la \varphi, \psi \ra_\mc H$ to mean $\operatorname{Re}\la \varphi, \psi \ra_\mc H$.
+In particular, linear always means $\R$-linear and the scalar product is real-valued and $\R$-bilinear.